alexhsamuel/apsis/docs/programs.rst

         type: apsis.program.internal.archive.ArchiveProgram
         age: 1209600
         count: 10000
+        chunk_size: 1000
+        chunk_sleep: 10
         path: '/path/to/apsis/archive.db'

-The archive program blocks Apsis from performing other tasks.
-Adjust the `count` parameter so that the archiving process does not take more than a few seconds, to avoid long delays in startng scheduled runs.
+The archive program blocks Apsis from performing other tasks for each chunk of archive runs.
+Adjust the `chunk_size`, `chunk_sleep`, and `count` parameters so that the archiving process pauses every few seconds, to avoid long delays in starting scheduled runs.
+If the `chunk_size` parameter is omitted, all runs are archived in one chunk.
+If the `chunk_sleep` parameter is omitted, Apsis does not pause between chunks.

 The archive file is also an SQLite3 database file, and contains the subset of columns from the main database file that contains run data.
 The archive file